Toyota Century Was Just Unveiled As A Luxurious SUV

 A sportier GR model was also teased during the launch with rear sliding doors, hinting at the potential for a more powerful, performance-orientated Toyota Century in the future.
 Let’s not forget the previous generation’s GRMW Century, which was created exclusively for Akio Toyoda, president of Toyota Motor Corporation.

-The Toyota Century SUV will go on sale exclusively in Japan, with a base price of 25 million Yen (MYR 792,105 approx.) before options.
+The Toyota Century SUV will go on sale exclusively in Japan, with a base price of 25 million Yen (SGD 230,719 approx.) before options.
 A ‘Meister’ will be assigned to each customer upon the purchase of their Century, to ensure that the car meets their exact standards.

 Feature and hero image credits: Toyota